-If you do formally incorporate your sanctuary (which has significant benefits for fundraising and tax relief in the United States), you’ll have to be mindful of all the regulations that must be taken into account, from the Fair Labor Standards Act and the Americans With Disabilities Act to The Operational Safety Hazards Act and all USDA regulations as they pertain to the animals in your care.
+If you do formally incorporate your sanctuary (which has significant benefits for fundraising and tax relief in the United States), you’ll have to be mindful of all the regulations that must be taken into account, from the Fair Labor Standards Act and the Americans With Disabilities Act to The Operational Safety Hazards Act and all The United States Department of Agriculture, a government department that oversees agriculture and farmed animals. regulations as they pertain to the animals in your care.
 Other countries likely have their own complex regulations to abide by.
 These regulations cannot be ignored in the name of being too difficult or complicated to follow; failure to comply can lead to steep fines or even existential threats to your sanctuary’s continuance.
 Check out our resource about the ADA here and our resource about OSHA here!

 Part of responsible nonprofit management includes having a plan for when you’re going to exit the organization that you’ve created at some point.
 Ultimately, a nonprofit’s mission begins to suffer if a Founder refuses to ever depart to the detriment of organizational development.
 When creating an animal sanctuary, you should have an idea of when you’d like to walk away, what that transition may look like, and what sanctuary role (if any) you’d like to ideally have after departing your own organization.

-Even if you aren’t planning on leaving for many years (or if you aren’t planning on formally incorporating as a nonprofit organization), having a succession plan is critical in case a Founder is suddenly no longer able to continue doing their job for whatever reason.
+Even if you aren’t planning on leaving for many years (or if you aren’t planning on formally incorporating as a nonprofit organization), having a A formal or informal plan of what happens when a Founder, Executive Director, or other major member of an organization leaves the organization or is incapacitated. is critical in case a Founder is suddenly no longer able to continue doing their job for whatever reason.
 It’s irresponsible to the residents to not have backup plans in place!
 Check out our resource about succession planning here!

 Farmed Animal Species Have Unique Care Challenges